 More about this marker.
 This marker is missing and has been for awhile.The monument (base) is on Lexington Hill Road approximately 0.1 miles north of the intersection with the La Porte - Quincy Road.

 Also see . . .

 2. "Dope is King" "Long Live Longboards" - Plumas Ski Club.
 Eighty-eight miles per hour!
 No speed record you say?
-Try telling that to Cornish Bob, the world's first champion speed skier.
-It was near La Porte, on the snow-covered slopes of Lexington Hill in February of 1867 that he fairly flew to victory over the 1,804 foot track on twelve foot long wooden skis.
-(Submitted on June 14, 2012, by Barry Swackhamer of San Jose, California.)
+Try telling that to Cornish Bob, the world's first champion (Submitted on June 14, 2012, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 14, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 442 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on June 14, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 14, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 520 times since then and 26 times this year.
+Photos: 1, 2, 3. submitted on June 14, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.